Supporting Patients and Families Near End-of-Life

 - Identify goals of care for the dying patient.

 - Describe the spiritual, psychological, social, and physical aspects of dying.

 About Dr. Stead

 Amanda Stead, Ph.D., CCC-SLP, CHSE is an Associate Professor and the Coordinator of Simulation Education in the School of Communication Sciences and Disorders at Pacific University.
 It is her personal goal to educate students and the community about the critical role speech-language pathologists play in the care of patients with dementia and in end-of-life care.
 In addition to teaching a course in progressive illness and dementia, Dr. Stead teaches graduate SLP courses in geriatrics, counseling, and aphasia and teaches numerous other allied health professional students in end-of-life care at Pacific University.
 Additionally, she has trained thousands of SLPs through continuing education events in best practices related to serving patients near the end of life.
 She has received honors for her teaching from the Oregon Speech- Language and Hearing Association (2013), Pacific University (2019), and the American Speech- Language and Hearing Association (2022).
 Her research examines the pedagogy that best prepares future clinicians for work with geriatric patients and the development of high-quality healthcare simulations.

-The Oregon Academy of Audiology has been approved by the American Academy of Audiology to offer Academy CEUs for this activity.
-The program is worth a maximum of 0.2 CEUs (0.1 CEU per session).
+(Academy CE Provider) is approved by the American Academy of Audiology to offer Academy CEUs for this activity.
+The program is worth a maximum of 0.2 CEUs (2 Contact Hours).
 Academy approval of this continuing education activity is based on course content only and does not imply endorsement of course content, specific products, or clinical procedure, or adherence of the event to the Academy’s Code of Ethics.
 Any views that are presented are those of the presenter/CE Provider and not necessarily of the American Academy of Audiology.
-Approval Course Code: 21ORA-600.